Newman's conjecture for the partition function modulo integers with at least two distinct prime divisors: Proofs of Theorems , , and

-Since $f$ is not a linear combination of single-variable theta series, there are infinitely many square-free integers $n_i\nmid N$, such that $a(n_im_i^2)\neq 0$ for some positive integer $m_i$.
+By assumption $f$ is not a linear combination of single-variable theta series.
+By \cite[Th\'{e}or\`{e}me 3]{V}, there are infinitely many square-free integers $n_i\nmid N$, such that $a_{f}(n_im_i^2)\neq 0$ for some positive integer $m_i$.
 By Lemma \ref{lem : density of k-primes} and the principle of inclusion and exclusion, we have the following: for each positive integer $t$,